-I used to hate year-end reflections.
+I used to dread year-end reflections.

 Learn from yesterday,